Temporal vs Spatial Conservation and Memory Effect in Electrodynamics: Temporal vs Spatial Conservation

 This equation reduces to the standard Ampere-Maxwell's law for $\laa(x)=1$, and $\pd_{t}(\laa(x) \vb{E})$ indicates (generalized) displacement current.
 Intriguingly, it implies that $\Ilaz$ as the spatial conserved charge of gauge transformation \eqref{GT}.
-Alternatively, a simple calculation shows this charge generates gauge transformations as one may expect.
-This simple interpretation is one of the main results of this paper and to our knowledge, it has not been previously reported.
+Alternatively, a simple calculation (see appendix \ref{Symplectic Structure}) shows this charge generates gauge transformations as one may expect:

+Equations \eqref{Generalized-Ampere-Max} and \eqref{PB_IA} are parts of this paper's main results; to our knowledge, they have not been previously reported.

 Naturally, we would like to interpret $\Ilaz$ as a conserved quantity along spacelike direction $z$ and so introduce the notion of \emph{spatial} conservation.
 To illuminate this, let us start by integrating the continuity equation $\pd_{\alpha}\Jla^{\alpha}=\pd_{z}J_{\laa}^{z}+\tdel\cdot\tJla=0$ over a \emph{timelike} hypersurface $\Sigma_z$ to obtain